-All Scottish Modern Apprenticeships must contain a relevant Scottish Vocational Qualifications (SVQs) or Competency Based Qualifications (CBQs).
-SVQs and CBQs are work-based qualifications based on National Occupational Standards of competence drawn up by representatives from each industry sector.
-They are made up of units - normally between six and ten - which break a job down into separate functions reflecting the different kind of activities of a job.
+Scottish Vocational Qualifications (SVQs) and Competency Based Qualifications (CBQs) are work-based qualifications based on National Occupational Standards of competence drawn up by representatives from each industry sector.
+They are made up of units - normally between six and ten - which break a job down into separate functions reflecting the different kinds of activities of a job.
 SVQs and CBQs are available at a range of levels - although most are at SCQF Levels 5, 6 and 7 (SVQ Level 2 and 3).
 When someone has achieved an SVQ or CBQ, there is a guarantee that they have the skills and knowledge needed to do their job.

-Core Skills
+Career Skills